multiism/talk-blocks/README.md

 Use <kbd>Alt</kbd>+Drag to pan around.
 You can click on the button represented by a slanted white line to trigger the start of the sequence.

+The circle in the upper right of the diagram is where the data is read from.
+The whole right side area represents the brain block.
+It will use a [Raspberry Pi][] at least for the prototype.

 In the current design, there is support for only a fixed number of possible words.
 If it were built as it is in the above diagram, it would support only 2⁴ = 16 words, but we would not use a multiplexer with so few inputs.
 With an 8 bit multiplexer we could get 256 words,